dotnet/crank/src/Microsoft.Crank.Controller/README.md

   --no-measurements                                              Don't record measurements in the stored document.

   --repeat <job>                                                 The job to repeat using the '--duration' argument.
-  --duration <HH:mm:ss>                                          The duration while the job is repeated.
+  --span <HH:mm:ss>                                              The duration while the job is repeated.
   --auto-flush                                                   Runs a single long-running job and flushes measurements automatically.

   These options are specific to a Job service named [JOB]